pingcap/docs-cn/dashboard/dashboard-metrics-relation.md

 ## Access graph

-Log into TiDB Dashboard, click **Cluster Diagnostics** on the left navigation menu, and you can see the page of generating the metrics relation graph.
+After logging in to TiDB Dashboard, click **Cluster Diagnostics** in the left navigation menu, and you can see the page of generating the metrics relation graph.

 ![Metrics relation graph homepage](/media/dashboard/dashboard-metrics-relation-home-v650.png)